Lake Como, Italy.

 La Davina Commedia is a good option for casual dining with a daily coursed menu.
 Tucked away from the main tourist thoroughfare, you’ll find a delicious meal at an affordable price in this small restaurant.

 Located on the western shore of Lake Como, Menaggio is another picturesque town on the lakefront.
 If you’re a morning person that prefers sunrises over sunsets, choose to stay on this side of Lake Como with your view to the east.
-Staying in Menaggio gives you easy day trip opportunities to other Lake Como areas with excellent ferry connections.
-But Menaggio also makes a great day trip from other towns, too.
+With excellent ferry connections, staying in Menaggio gives you easy day trip opportunities to other Lake Como areas.
+Menaggio also makes a great day trip from other towns, too, so if you’re staying in another location, add this quaint town to your day trip list.
 Pull up a seat in Piazza Garibaldi for a drink or gelato, or stroll along the elegant lakefront promenade.

 My Recommended Menaggio Hotel::